-JULY - Strawberries, Lodi Apples (a tart apple, excellent for applesauce!)
+JULY - Lodi Apples (a tart apple, excellent for applesauce!)
 Paula Red Apples (Not so tart), Clapp Favorite Pears, Cling Peaches, Blueberries and Raspberries.

 AUGUST - Free Stone Peaches, Bartlett Pears, Plums, Nectarines, Apples.